RobertoRoos/sawIntuitiveResearchKitWiki/Future-Projects.md

 ## MTMs grippers
 The current calibration process uses the fully open angle and lightly closed angles.
 We could also use the fully closed angle and maybe use a non linear mapping between the master grippers and tool's jaws.<br>
 Use both Hall Effect sensors, we need to use one of the digital outs to toggle the mux.
 See [#23](https://github.com/jhu-dvrk/sawIntuitiveResearchKit/issues/23)<br>
+After 1.7, mapping is a bit different.
+The teleop code now gets the max angle for the PSM jaws and MTM grippers.
+It then find the scale from 0 to max between PSM and MTM.
+This allows to open fully and close as needed.
+Negative angles (applying more torque) use the positive scale.
+There is still room for improvement here.<br>
 **[Improvement, core C++]**

 ## Encoder/potentiometer redundancy